segmentio/parquet-go/README.md

 on persistent storage mediums, achieving levels of compression and query performance that enable managing data sets at scales that reach the petabytes.
-In addition, having intensive data applications sharing a common format creates opportunities for interperation and composition in our tool kits, providing greater leverage and value to engineers maintaining and operating those systems.
+In addition, having intensive data applications sharing a common format creates opportunities for interoperation in our tool kits, providing greater leverage and value to engineers maintaining and operating those systems.

 The creation and evolution of large scale data management systems, combined with realtime expectations come with challenging maintenance and performance